 NSW recorded one new locally acquired case of COVID-19 in the 24 hours to 8pm last night.

-Six new cases were acquired overseas, bringing the total number of cases in NSW since the beginning of the pandemic to 5,059.
-One previously reported case has been excluded following further investigation.
+Six cases were also recorded in returned travellers, bringing the total number of COVID-19 cases in NSW since the beginning of the pandemic to 4,852.

 |Deaths (in NSW from confirmed cases) ||56 |